-While technology has changed since 2001, and work has been shifting to welcome more remote-friendly policies, the idea of working face-to-face still hasn't changed.延伸閱讀：加強團隊協作的 10 個簡易步驟
+While technology has changed since Agile’s inception and work has shifted to welcome more remote-friendly policies, the idea of working face-to-face still hasn't changed.延伸閱讀：加強團隊協作的 10 個簡易步驟

 One of the unique aspects of software development is that teams can focus on customer needs much more closely than other industries.
 With the rise of cloud-based software, teams can get feedback from their actual customers quickly.

 Since customer satisfaction is a key driver for software development, it’s easy to see why it was included in the Agile process.
 By collaborating with customers, Agile teams can prioritize features that focus on customer needs.
 When those needs change, teams can take an Agile approach and shift to a different project.

 The Agile framework is an umbrella for several different variations.
 Here are a few of the most common Agile methodologies.